Texas Tech University

 2. University Vehicle and Equipment Inscription

-Any request for an exception to the decal or department logo policy above will be submitted in writing to the Vehicle Fleet Management Office (TTU – Transportation & Parking Services, MS 3161/Box 43161).
+b.
+Any request for an exception to the vehicle marking policy above will be submitted in writing to the Vehicle Fleet Management Office (TTU – Transportation & Parking, MS 3161/Box 43161).
 Justification for exception must be approved and signed by the applicable department head and vice president.
-The Vehicle Fleet Manager will forward the justification for consideration by the SVPAF/CFO, who will forward it to the President.
-The President will provide Vehicle Fleet Management with a documented recommendation.
-The Vehicle Fleet Manager will then notify the requesting department and provide a copy of the approval for submission to Procurement Services along with the purchase order.
+The Vehicle Fleet Manager will forward the justification for consideration by the Vice President for Marketing & Communications and then the SVPAF/CFO, who will forward it to the President.
+The President will provide Vehicle Fleet Management with a documented decision.
+If approved, the Vehicle Fleet Manager will then notify the requesting department and provide a copy of the approval for submission to Procurement Services along with the purchase order.

 3. Loaned Vehicles and Equipment